2019-20 Annual Report (text version)

 - the integrity and consistency of QTC’s corporate culture

-- succession planning for the executive management team, executive development and talent pipeline risks
+- succession planning for the executive leadership team, executive development and talent pipeline risks

 - strategic workforce planning and operational resource planning, and